Meetem/ManagedRenderEvent/README.md

 `CommandBuffer.IssuePluginEventAndData(Marshal.GetFunctionPointerForDelegate, evtId, data)`?
 Well, yes, you can.

-## What's the point?
+## What's the point then?

 After you call managed method by pointer within separate thread, Unity Editor will stuck at assembly reload phase.
 This plugin allow you to call managed method from graphics thread and don't be punished for that.

 ### How?

-The trick is to wrap by-pointer managed function call into native call and `mono_attach_thread(rootDomain)` before any managed call
+The trick is to wrap by-pointer managed function call into native call and `mono_thread_attach(rootDomain)` before any managed call

 Then you can just use extension method for CommandBuffer like usual.
 Bonus point: you can pass delegate to it.